Capacitor Voltage Rating Explained with Examples

 2. Non-Polarized Capacitors:

-Polyester film and ceramic capacitor are two main types of caps under this category.
+Polyester film and ceramic capacitors are two main types of caps under this category.
 They can be directly used in AC circuits since they don’t depend on polarity.

 Types of Capacitors and Their Voltage Ratings